NevinShields/autobidder-web-rep/replit.md

-# PriceBuilder Pro
+# Autobidder

 ## Overview
-PriceBuilder Pro is a modern platform designed for businesses to create, customize, and embed interactive pricing calculators.
+Autobidder is a modern platform designed for businesses to create, customize, and embed interactive pricing calculators.
 It enables dynamic lead capture through highly customizable tools featuring unique styling and formula logic.
 The vision is to provide a comprehensive solution for generating accurate pricing, managing leads, and automating customer communication, ultimately streamlining sales processes and enhancing user experience.

 ## User Preferences
 Preferred communication style: Simple, everyday language.